-The Breast and Cervical Cancer Prevention and Treatment (BCCPT) Program is administered by the Department of Health and the Department of Human Services and provides full health care benefits to women needing treatment for breast or cervical cancer, or a pre-cancerous condition of the breast or cervix.
+The Breast and Cervical Cancer Prevention and Treatment (BCCPT) program is administered by the Department of Human Services and provides full health care benefits to individuals needing treatment for breast or cervical cancer, or a pre-cancerous condition of the breast or cervix.

-Women who qualify for this coverage can receive free health care, including health care for medical needs unrelated to a breast or cervical cancer diagnosis, throughout their course of treatment for cancer or a pre-cancerous condition of the breast or cervix.
+Individuals who qualify for this coverage can receive free health care, including health care for medical needs unrelated to a breast or cervical cancer diagnosis, throughout the course of treatment for cancer or a pre-cancerous condition of the breast or cervix.

-Women can apply for this program one of two ways:
+Individuals can apply for BCCPT one of two ways:

-The Department of Health imposes a 250 percent income limit based upon the Federal Poverty Income Guidelines, which are updated annually.
-Non-participating providers can refer women to the Healthy Woman Program website or call 1-800-215-7494.
+PA-BCCEDP is available to women ages 40 to 64 for breast services and 21 to 64 for cervical services.
+PA-BCCEDP imposes a 250 percent income limit based upon the Federal Poverty Income Guidelines, which are updated annually.
+Non-participating providers can refer individuals to the PA-BCCEDP website or call 1-800-215-7494.